 Interstate controlled waste movements are managed under the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure.

 The regulations are available online at the Tasmanian Legislation website.

 Provisions of the Waste Management Regulations include:

-- prescribed types of controlled waste (additional to those defined in EMPCA);
+- prescribed types of controlled waste (in addition to those defined in EMPCA)

-- a prohibition on the handling of controlled waste without approval, including removal from a site, arranging for the removal from a site, receiving, storing, reusing, recycling, reprocessing, salvage, incineration, treatment, disposal of, or use for energy recovery;
+- a prohibition on the non-domestic handling of controlled waste without approval, including removal from a site, arranging for the removal from a site, receiving, storing, reusing, recycling, reprocessing, salvage, incineration, treatment, disposal of, or use for energy recovery

 - a prohibition on the disposal of general waste to land without approval, and a description of those wastes that can be disposed of on land

-- a power for the EPA’s Director to issue generally applicable approved management methods for specified controlled or general waste;
+- a power for the EPA’s Director to issue approved management methods for specified controlled or general waste

-- a power for the EPA’s Director to grant specific approvals for the management of controlled or general waste; and
+- a power for the EPA’s Director to grant specific approvals for the management of controlled or general waste